J-Hoplin/Puppeteer-Pool/Readme.md

 ## Bootstrap issue handling in server runtime

-Some servers may have trouble with puppeteer.
-Follow this step to resolve related issues.
+Some servers may have trouble with puppeteer, Like session pool is not initializing or other similar cases.
+Follow these steps to resolve related issues.

 1. Install system dependencies.
 Puppeteer requires several dependencies to execute.